OzanYasin/git-and-github-bootcamp/README.md

 > It's better to read updated guide about how to generate and authenticate SSH keys to your Github profile.
 Make sure you choose right operator system of yours.

 Documents: https://docs.github.com/en/authentication/connecting-to-github-with-ssh

+## How Do I Get My Code On Github?

+### **Option 1:** Existing Repo

+If you already have an existing repo locally that you want to get on Github...

+- Create a new repo on Github
+- Connect your local repo (add a remote)
+- Push up your changes to Github

+### **Option 2:** Start From Scratch

+If you haven't begun work on your local repo, you can...

+- Create a brand new repo on Github
+- Clone it down to your machine
+- Do some work locally
+- Push up your changes to Github